 - Ocular coherenceTomography (OCT) imaging captures micrometer-resolution, three-dimensional images of the inner eye to help diagnose and monitor glaucoma before it gets to the vision loss stage.

 - Gonioscopy also may be performed to make sure the aqueous humor (or “aqueous”) can drain freely from the eye.
-In gonioscopy, special lenses are used with a biomicroscope to enable your eye doctor to see the structure inside the eye (called the drainage angle) that controls the outflow of aqueous and thereby affects intraocular pressure.
+In gonioscopy, special lenses are used with a biomicroscope to enable your glaucoma specialist to see the structure inside the eye (called the drainage angle) that controls the outflow of aqueous and thereby affects intraocular pressure.

 Signs & Symptoms